 Mass Timber Demonstration Program

 Around the world, mass timber buildings are increasing in size, height and complexity.
 Advancements in wood products and construction are helping build more resilient, climate-smart communities in British Columbia and Canada.
-B.C. has a unique opportunity to leverage its competitive advantages—trees and timber expertise which are some of its competitive advantages.
+B.C. has a unique opportunity to leverage its building innovation, tree and timber expertise which are some of its competitive advantages.

-Following an initial investment of $4.2 million in the Spring of 2021, the Province of British Columbia, through Forestry Innovation Investment, will invest $3 million to accelerate the use of mass timber in B.C.
+Following an initial investment of $4.2 million in the Spring of 2021, the Province of British Columbia, through Forestry Innovation Investment, will invest an additional $2 million to accelerate the use of mass timber in B.C.
 These investments will help B.C. become a province that is more inclusive, resilient and innovative, with an economic recovery focused on job growth and employment recovery in the design, engineering, construction, and product manufacturing sectors.

-B.C.’s design practitioners, developers, construction contractors, provincial and municipal code, permitting and approval agencies will benefit from the lessons learned from these research and building projects.
-Dissemination of information and results is foundational to this program and funding priority will be given to projects with a plan to share and communicate results.
+B.C.’s design practitioners, developers, construction industry, and provincial and municipal code, permitting and approval agencies will benefit from the lessons learned from these building projects.
+Sharing of information and results is foundational to this program and funding priority will be given to projects with a plan to communicate these results to others.

-Learn more about the Mass Timber Demonstration Program recipients.
+Learn more about the Mass Timber Demonstration Program’s First Intake funded projects.

-Address technical or other impediments to the use of mass timber in construction projects in B.C.
+Address technical or other barriers to the use of mass timber in construction projects in B.C.